Skip to Content

 Caladium

-Caladium plants are stunning plants that have colorful leaves that are shaped like arrowheads.
-This plant has very easy care requirements and can grow just about anywhere as it thrives in shady, filtered, sunny, and partly sunny locations.
+Caladium plants have colorful leaves shaped like arrowheads, but that’s not the best thing about them.
+These plants are very easy to grow and can grow just about anywhere.
+They thrive in shady, filtered, sunny, and partly sunny locations.

-This plant’s foliage is generally blue/green, gray/silver, or burgundy/purple.
-The leaves of this plant can get pretty big, and these large leaves can be damaged in strong winds.
-So, it is recommended that you plant these plants with other steady-leaved plants like ferns to protect their leaves.
+A Caladium’s foliage is generally blue/green, gray/silver, or burgundy/purple.
+The leaves can get pretty big, and they’re vulnerable to the wind.
+So, people often grow them with steady-leaved plants like ferns to protect their leaves.

-Caladium plants will grow between 6 to 12 inches in height and anywhere up to 24 inches in width, and they are considered to be groundcover plants, but they can do well when planted in pots and other containers, too.
+Caladium plants will grow between 6 to 12 inches in height and anywhere up to 24 inches in width.
+They’re generally considered groundcover plants, but they can do well when planted in pots and other containers, too.

 Purple Barrenwort

-Barrenwort is part sun, part shade plant that may look deceivingly delicate when in fact, it is anything but fragile.
-This plant thrives in low-light conditions that other pants may not be able to tolerate.
+Barrenwort is a part sun, part shade plant that may look deceivingly delicate when in fact, it is anything but fragile.
+This plant thrives in low-light conditions that most plants don’t tolerate.

 Final Thoughts